|

 through the forest of Eryn Carantaur.
 Legolas had planned to travel

-the last few mileswhere forest gave way to open flood plainunder
+the last few mileswhere forest gave way to open plainunder

 The ruins of Minas Athrad stood, dark and mysterious, silhouetted